FerriteGiant/personal-site/content/projects/circuits-lab.md

 Teaching circuits to undergrads.
 From Ohm's law to opamps and microcontrollers.
 <!--more-->

-I taught the circuits course for physics undergrads at LSU twice, the first time as a grad student and the second as an instructor.
+I taught the circuits lab for physics majors three times, the first time as a grad student and the second and third times as an instructor.
 I really enjoyed teaching this lab, partly because I learned so much myself.

 The second year, I did a complete rewrite of all the labs.
 Below are links to the full labs and summaries of what was covered in each lab.